Hiring new people

 Writing a job description #

 Before deciding to advertise a new job, we try to write an inclusive job description.
-The hiring lead will work with heads of professions, the hiring team, and the HR team to make sure that they’ve gathered what they need and to get feedback on it.
+The hiring lead will work with heads of professions, the hiring team, and the People team to make sure that they’ve gathered what they need and to get feedback on it.
 We’ve written about our approach to job descriptions here on our blog.

 We always include a salary band in the job description.

 Once the hiring lead has a first draft they will put the job description through The Gender Decoder and make relevant changes before sharing with the Diversity and Inclusion group for a final review.